Vale18/Unity-QuestVuforia/README.md

 - Modify the `Database` param within `ImageTargetBehaviour` component and look for your database.
 - Locate your Image Target in the dropdown below.
 - Run sample in your headset.

-**Model Target Sample**
+- After the permission prompt restart the app to make the tracking work (only on first install) **Model Target Sample**

 _This is currently work in progress_